pvi collective

 eaters

-Eaters is a performance work cleverly disguised as a pub quiz.
-At eaters, there is a lively hour of ‘eatertainment,’ during which audiences team up to explore the challenges we face as eaters amidst the climate emergency.
-From soil health to supply chains, big agriculture to First Nations stewardship, seed sovereignty to carbon farming, eaters places the concerns of farmers front and center.
-Together, we’ll consider how society can transition from an extractive mindset to one that nurtures and respects the natural world.
+Eaters is a performance art peice cleverly disguised as a pub/restaurant activity.
+At eaters, pvi hosts a lively hour of ‘eatertainment,’ during which audience members team up to explore the challenges we all face as eaters amidst the global climate emergency.
+From soil health to supply chains, big agriculture to First Nations’ stewardship, seed sovereignty to carbon farming, eaters gives the complex and varied concerns of farmers a seat at the table (literally).
+Together, the group considers how society can transition from an extractive mindset to one that nurtures and respects the natural world.
 Eaters features the voices of notable guests, including political journalist Gabrielle Chan, physicist Vandana Shiva, the Noongar Land Enterprise Group, former Greens senator and writer Scott Ludlam, and Boorloo’s very own Odette Mercy and Gina Williams.

 Resources